sgnus-etp/NUS-GHCP-Enablement/README.md

 ### 3.2 Publish Research

 GitHub Copilot can assist in generating code for creating research papers, formatting data for journals, and preparing supplementary materials.

+##### Example Scenario:
+Imagine you are a computational researcher working on publishing your research findings.
+You have completed your research and now need to create a comprehensive markdown file that includes code snippets, figures, and tables.
+The process is tedious and time-consuming, and you need to ensure that the documentation is clear, consistent, and error-free.

+##### Example Prompt:
+"Assume you are a computational researcher.
+You are tasked with publishing your research findings by creating a markdown file.
+Do the following to create a markdown file:
+Document the research process and findings in a clear and comprehensive manner.
+Integrate code snippets, figures, and tables seamlessly into the markdown file.
+Ensure consistency and accuracy throughout the documentation.
+Proofread the final document to ensure it is polished and error-free."

 https://github.com/user-attachments/assets/9ee73696-da5d-49ba-9959-abaec9c98809